maumercado/hyperdrive-poc/app/README.md

 ## Usage

-1. Start the application: `npm start`
+1. Start the application: `npm run start`
 2. Upload files to the Hyperdrive by visiting the Upload page
 3. View uploaded files by visiting the Files page
 4. Get the Hyperdrive key by visiting the Info page